binh-bk/arduinos/README.md

 tools for LED evaluation: based v2 power meter, added TLS2561 luminosity sensor and photocell, log data via Serial by python script

 ### 4. simpleControlTerminal:
 a simple NTP clock with a terminal to publish analog reading to MQTT server, can publish to 4 seperated channels using WeMOS Mini-Lite ESP8266, SSD1306 OLED.
-A more details on making a subscriber-publisher with MQTT server http://www.instructables.com/id/From-Flashlight-to-Motion-Sensor-With-ESP8266-and-/
+A more details on making a subscriber-publisher with MQTT server on <a href='http://www.instructables.com/id/From-Flashlight-to-Motion-Sensor-With-ESP8266-and-/'> instructables.com </a>

 ### 5. dimmerPir:
 control 4x3W LED by motiion sensor or  with MQTT with Json format, intensity is parsed out by the controller, or it can be turned on by a switch, using ESP8266 -01.
 The current is limited by a MOSFET, a transitor and 1ohm (3W), allows about 600 mA through LEDS as the max output.
 LEDs is automatically turned on with PIR sensor or with publish message from MQTT server